 Grease inside of a lock-lidded 1.75L or 2L pudding basin with butter, then put a disc of non-stick baking paper in bottom.
 Spoon in pudding mixture.
 Put a damp piece of calico, canvas or tea towel (1 layer) stretched on top, fit lid, clamp in place.
 Put in a large saucepan of simmering water, with a trivet in bottom.
 Keep water at a simmer during cooking, and keep water level at 5cm from top lip of basin.

-Do not allow it to go higher as water may leak into basin, but do not allow it to go too much lower as top part of pudding won’t cook at same rate.
+Do not allow it to go higher as water may leak into basin, but also do not allow it to go too much lower as top part of pudding won’t cook at same rate.
 Cook for 6 hours, remove basin from saucepan.
 Set aside to cool completely in basin.

 Refrigerate for at least 2 days, then store in fridge for up to 1 month.
-Before serving, drizzle with extra sherry then put in a saucepan of simmering water, again with a trivet.
+Before serving, drizzle with extra sherry, then put in a saucepan of simmering water, again with a trivet.
 Cook for 1 hour, until hot, invert onto platter.
 Serve warm with custard, berries and icing sugar.

 Technique for boiling: